-The Statewide Persistent Pain Management Clinical Network (SPPMCN) was established in March 2017 in response to a request by clinicians working within persistent pain services across Queensland to improve patient access to evidence based multidisciplinary care.
+The Queensland Persistent Pain Management Clinical Network was established in March 2017 in response to a request by clinicians working within persistent pain services across Queensland to improve patient access to evidence based multidisciplinary care.

 The network is led by a multidisciplinary steering committee with geographical and service delivery representation including both public and private pain specialists in adult, adolescent and paediatric pain management, allied health professionals including physiotherapists, occupational therapists and psychologists, senior clinical nurses, GPs, and a consumer with lived experience.

-The SPPMCN Steering Committee is currently meeting every month and is chaired by Dr Tania Morris, Director of the Sunshine Coast Persistent Pain Management Service, Sunshine Coast Hospital and Health Service.
+The Queensland Persistent Pain Management Clinical Network Steering Committee is currently meeting every month and is chaired by Dr Kathleen Cooke, Anaesthetist and Pain Specialist, Pain Medicine and Anaesthesia, Children’s Health Queensland.

 Communication, collaboration and consensus underpin all decisions made by the steering committee on behalf of the network.